Amateur Photographer verdict

-The OM System/Olympus Tough TG-6 was launched in 2019 and it’s still available from OM Digital Solutions, which acquired Olympus’s imaging division in 2021.
+The Olympus Tough TG-6 was launched in 2019 and is still available from OM Digital Solutions, which acquired Olympus’s imaging division in 2021.
 It is widely regarded as one of the best underwater / adventure compacts on the market.
-The latest addition to the Olympus Tough line-up is the new OM System TG-7, which replaces the TG-6.
+The latest addition to the Olympus Tough line-up is the new OM System TG-7, which supersedes the TG-6.

 OM System / Olympus Tough TG-6 at a glance:

-With a current street price of $499 / £399 this point-and-shoot camera is aimed at those who want to take their creativity to inhospitable locations, such as underwater or areas bogged down with mud and dust, without spending thousands on professional cameras, lenses and pricey underwater housings.
+With current street (Amazon) prices at about $675/ £575 this point-and-shoot camera is aimed at those who want to take their creativity to inhospitable locations: underwater, or areas bogged down with mud and dust, without spending thousands on professional cameras, lenses and pricey underwater housings.

 OM System Tough TG-6: Features